OskarHulter/sln-spellbook/src/content/docs/guides/intro-to-box-model.md

 ## Reconnaissance

-The first stage of the Cyber Kill Chain is “Reconnaissance."
+The first stage of the Box Model Chain is “Reconnaissance."
 This stage involves the attacker gathering information about the target, such as identifying potential vulnerabilities, key personnel, network configurations, and security measures in place.
 This phase can include passive techniques like open-source intelligence (OSINT) gathering or active scanning and probing of the target’s system.

 ## Weaponization